eric-sclafani/deltastar/README.md

 This is because of how right and dual contexts are treated in my algorithm.

 So what do the lambdas mean?
-A transition will send **λ** to the output tape if and only if it travels into a state associated with a right or dual context.
+A transition will send **λ** to the output tape if and only if it travels into a state associated with a right or dual context. **λ** gets removed before the output is returned to the user.

 In other words, **λ** ( in the outsym column) means: